GerHobbelt/owemdjee/README.md

     - ~~[ice](https://github.com/zeroc-ice/ice) -- Comprehensive RPC Framework: helps you network your software with minimal effort.~~
       + **removed**; reason: has a strong focus on the *remote*, i.e. `R` in `RPC` (thus a focus on things such as encryption, authentication, firewalling, etc.), which we don't want or need: all services are supposed to run on a single machine and comms go through `localhost` *only*.
 When folks find they need to distribute the workload across multiple machines, then we'll be entering a new era in Qiqqa usage and then will be soon enough to (re-)investigate the usefulness of this package.

-        Also, we are currently more interested in *fast data serialization* then RPC *pre se* as we aim for a solution that's more akin to a REST API interface style.
+        Also, we are currently more interested in *fast data serialization* then RPC *per se* as we aim for a solution that's more akin to a REST API interface style.

     - [WinHttpPAL](./WinHttpPAL) -- implements [WinHttp API](https://docs.microsoft.com/en-us/windows/win32/winhttp/winhttp-start-page) Platform Abstraction Layer for POSIX systems using libcurl
     - ZeroMQ a.k.a. ØMQ: